Dynamics of Modular Matings: Geodesics

-There are many equivalent definitions of the term `Sturmian' (which is due to Morse and Hedlund); it is usually applied to infinite sequences, but can also be applied to bi-infinite sequences or to finite words.
+There are many equivalent definitions of the term `Sturmian' (which is due to Morse and Hedlund); it is usually applied to infinite sequences, but can also be applied to bi-infinite sequences or to (finite) words.
 For the purposes of the current article:

 \begin{defn} An infinite or bi-infinite sequence in the symbols $0$ and $1$ is {\it Sturmian} if for each $n\in {\mathbb N}$ the numbers of $1$'s in any two blocks of $n$ consecutive symbols differ by at most $1$.
-A finite word $W$ in $0$'s and $1$'s is {\it Sturmian} if the infinite sequence `$.\ WWW\ldots$' is Sturmian (or equivalently the bi-infinite sequence `$\ldots WWW\ .\ WWW\ldots$' is Sturmian). \end{defn}
+A word $W$ in $0$'s and $1$'s is {\it Sturmian} if the infinite sequence $\cdot \overline{W}$ is Sturmian (or equivalently the bi-infinite sequence $\overline{W} \cdot \overline{W}$) is Sturmian.
+Here, as usual, $\overline{W}$ denotes a repeated sequence of blocks $W$. \end{defn}

 Sturmian sequences are also known as `balanced sequences'.
 They occur as the `cutting sequences' of straight lines of rational or irrational slope on an integer grid of squares (with appropriate conventions where lines pass through vertices: see the proof of the Proposition below).
-As far as the current article is concerned, a particularly useful way to characterise an infinite Sturmian sequence is as a sequence of $0$'s and $1$'s such that the real number in $[0,1]$ it represents in binary has orbit under the doubling map a sequence of points arranged in the same order around the circle ${\mathbb R}/{\mathbb Z}$ as for a rigid rotation (see \cite{BS}).
+A useful way to characterise an infinite Sturmian sequence is as a sequence of $0$'s and $1$'s such that the real number in $[0,1]$ it represents in binary has orbit under the doubling map a sequence of points arranged in the same order around the circle ${\mathbb R}/{\mathbb Z}$ as for a rigid rotation (see \cite{BS}).
 A bi-infinite word is Sturmian if and only if the infinite sequence to the right (equivalently left) of the marker has this property wherever the marker is placed.
-The {\it rotation number} of a Sturmian word is that of the corresponding rigid rotation of the circle: equivalently it is the limiting frequency with which the digit `$1$' appears in subwords of length $n$, as $n$ tends to $\infty$.
+This allows us to definite a {\it rotation number} for such words.